AdamANDAdam/Hackathon_1/README.md

-# PythonCourse2022
+# Hackathon games in python

-This repo includes Python learning materials with CODE:ME.
+This repo includes games or programs in Python written by Adam Surmiak

-- 01 Introduction
+- 01 Address book, provides names and telephone numbers.
+Records can be expanded or deleted.
-- 02 Types & variables
+- 02 Card games/deck war
-- 03 Flow control
+- 03 Hangman
+- 04 Random RPG hero name generator
+- 05 Quizz
+- 06 RPG story from random names
+- 07 Tic Tac Toe in Python